mirakc/mirakc/README.md

   # Exclude the service 531.
   # An empty list by default.
   # Applied after processing the `services` config.
-  - name: 放送大学
+  - name: OUJ
     type: BS
     channel: BS11_2
     excluded-services: [531]

-# Optional definitions of tuners.
+# Required
+# --------
 #
+# Definitions of tuners.
+# At least, one tuner must be defined.
+#
 # Cascading upstream Mirakurun-compatible servers is unsupported.
+#
 tuners:
   - name: GR0  # An arbitrary name of the tuner